dnw6/vbe/music/index.md

 <img class="article" alt="Photo of digital dj controller and laptop on a kitchen worktop" src="/img/ddj-400-in-kitchen.jpg" rel="lazy">

-The mixes above are ones I've recorded whilst I learn how to use my new toy.
+The mixes above are ones I've recorded whilst I learn how to use my new toy...